 Most of society recognizes rape as the heinous crime that it is, which is why the elected officials in our executive, legislative and judicial branches of our government work so hard to ensure that adequate justice is meted out.
 At least, most elected officials do.
 But not Dallas Judge Jeanine Howard.

-Then-18-year-old Sir Young pled guilty to raping his 14-year-old classmate at Booker T. Washington High School in 2011.
-Young faced up to 20 years in jail but, thanks to the decision of Howard, judge of Dallas County’s Criminal District Court #6, instead received a mere five years of probation and 45 days in jail.
+Sir Young, then 18 years old, pled guilty to raping his 14-year-old classmate at Booker T. Washington High School in 2011.
+Young faced up to 20 years in jail, but thanks to the decision of Howard, judge of Dallas County Criminal District Court #6, only received five years of probation and 45 days in jail.

-The girl ardently denies.
+The girl ardently denies that.
 Due to these public attacks on her image, the victim now regrets coming forward about the crime.
 “I was shocked that a judge, someone that I trusted with this case, would go behind my back and make these allegations that she knows nothing about,” she said.
 “I did what I was supposed to do.
 I went to the law about this situation.
 That [the sentence] says everything I went through was for nothing.”

-stand by her decision, despite the fact that part of that decision—a requirement that Young serve 250 hours of community service at a rape crisis center—became invalid after the center said he was not welcome there.
+stand by her decision.
+Part of that decision, however—a requirement that Young serve 250 hours of community service at a rape crisis center—became invalid after the center said that he was not welcome there.
 “It’s just not appropriate,” Bobbie Villareal of the Dallas Area Rape Crisis Center said.
 “Just having a criminal defendant in the office could be a triggering effect for many of our clients.”